-The downside of a traditional CD is that your money will be tied up until the CD matures (which could be several months to five years).
-If you need your money sooner, you will typically pay an early withdrawal penalty.
+A traditional CD, however, has a downside: Your cash will be tied up until the CD matures, and that could be several months to several years.
+If you need your money before that maturity date, you will likely pay a penalty for early withdrawal.

-A no-penalty CD is similar to a traditional CD, except that there is no fee charged for making a withdrawal before the CD matures.
+A no penalty CD is similar to a traditional CD, except that there is no fee charged for making a withdrawal before the CD matures.
+However, no penalty CDs may not be easy to find.
+What’s more, they may have a lower interest rate than you’ll find for traditional CDs.

 No Penalty CDs Explained

-A no-penalty CD is a type of deposit account that’s structured like a traditional CD in that money is placed into the account for a set period of time—usually around a year.
+A no penalty CD is a type of deposit account that’s structured like a traditional certificate of deposit (CD) in that money is placed into the account for a set period of time — usually around a year.

 During that period, interest accrues, often at a higher rate than a standard savings account.